MilanLund/kentico-cloud-delivery-js-sdk/README.md

-# Kentico Cloud Delivery SDK for Javascript
+# Kentico Kontent Delivery SDK for Javascript

 ## Notification

-This is an unofficial SDK for the Kentico Cloud Delivery API.
-The SDK is a personal project, and you are welcome to get involved in the development.
+This is an unofficial SDK for the Kentico Kontent Delivery API.
+The SDK is a personal project, and was created before Kentico introduced official javascript SDK for Kentico Kontent.
+That being said, I highly recommend using the [official SDK](https://github.com/Kentico/kontent-delivery-sdk-js) instead of this one as Kentico gives it love and care on a regular basis.
+Therefore, this project is considered obsolete.
 It has been designed to fit websites on [Express.js](https://expressjs.com/) using the [Pug](https://pugjs.org/) template engine.
 However, the design may suit various scenarios and tech stacks.

 ### Breaking changes